 Two siblings and three of their friends en route to visit their grandfather's grave in Texas end up falling victim to a family of cannibalistic psychopaths and must survive the terrors of Leatherface and his family.

-On Elm Street, Nancy Thompson and a group of her friends including Tina Gray, Rod Lane and Glen Lantz are being tormented by a clawed killer in their dreams named Freddy Krueger.
-Nancy must think quickly, as Freddy tries to pick off his victims one by one.
+On Elm Street, Nancy Thompson and a group of her friends (comprising Tina Gray, Rod Lane and Glen Lantz) are being tormented by a clawed killer in their dreams named Fred Krueger.
+Nancy must think quickly, as Fred tries to pick them off one by one.
 When he has you in your sleep, who is there to save you?Written by

 14 of 17 people found this review helpful.

 Was this review helpful to you?